metalbear-co/mirrord.dev/content/stories/3-bird-buddy/index.md

 ## About your company

-Bird Buddy is making an AI powered bird feeder that recognizes and notifies you about the birds that visit it.
+<a href="https://mybirdbuddy.com/" target="_blank">Bird Buddy</a> is making an AI powered bird feeder that recognizes and notifies you about the birds that visit it.

 ## What did you use before?